JnyJny/meowmeow/README.md

    Makefile  main.c  my_sweet_program
 ```

-The [Makefile][makefile] that will build our MeowMeow encoder/decoder is
+The [Makefile][makefile] that will build our MeowMeow encoder/decoder
-considerably more sophisticated than this example, but the basic
+is considerably more sophisticated than this example, but the basic
 structure is the same.
-Some targets create real files, some targets
-are 'phony' since they don't create a specific file but act as a sort
-of alias.
-I smell another article here about writing Makefiles.
-Before
+I break it down [Barney-style][makefile101] for you in
+this article.

 I forget, the GNU Make command has excellent [documentation][6].

 ### Form Follows Function